Code-Institute-Submissions/WIAM/README.md

 There are links throughout the websites that allow users to get in touch with the museum with just one click.

-In the footer, but also in the Museum page, there are two icons with a direct link for a quick contact.
+In the footer, but also in the Museum page, there are two icons with a direct link for a quick contact:

 A phone icon that opens automatically a window for a phone call, and a mail icon with a mailto link.